JoolsF/example-ts-service/README.md

   * Persistence of retreived data to dynamo for caching
   * Background streaming task
   * Github actions for dep management, linting etc
-* Later
-  * Deploy to AWS using Terraform